Walsoken: Medieval period

 In 1286 Desiderata grand-daughter of Sir Stephen de Maresco, Lord of Newton, Walsoken and Tidd St Giles married Sir Roger de Colvile.

-There was Guild of the Assumption of our Lady, a Guild of St Thomas the Martyr, a Guild of the Nativity of our Lady, a Guild of St John and a Guild of the Trinity according to the will of Thomas Honiter (1513).
+There was a Guild of the Assumption of our Lady, a Guild of St Thomas the Martyr, a Guild of the Nativity of our Lady, a Guild of St John and a Guild of the Trinity, according to the will of Thomas Honiter (1513).

 18th century

 In 1788 Henry Sell (17), an apprentice farrier, was convicted and executed at THETFORD for the murder, at Walsoken, of Elizabeth Clark, his master's wife.
 After sentencing he confessed to putting arsenic into the tea-water, also poisoning his master William Clark who survived.

+The Bell Inn, Kirkgate Street was already in operation by 1794, it was used for inquests in both the 19th and 20th centuries.

 19th century

+The Black Boy Inn (aka The Black Boy Low) Lynn Road, already an old building, was painted by Alexander Peckover, 1st Baron Peckover in 1847.
+It was demolished to be replaced by The Locomotive.
+In 1883 another former licensed premises, The Black Horse, Walsoken Road (now Norwich Road), was opened as a coffee house.
+Nearby were the Bridge Inn, The Royal Exchange, Marshland Arms and George the IVth.

 In 1872 the Walsoken Working Men's Institute was formed and met at the Lecture Hall, New Walsoken.

 20th century

 In 1940 Mr and Mrs C.R.
 Miller, of Black Bear Lane, received the King's Bounty of three Guineas for the birth of their triplets.